davidmz/just-router/README.md

 expect(router("/foo/bar")).toBe("Hello!");
 ```

-This router is useless, it will return "Hello!" for any given path.
-The
+This router is pretty useless because it will return "Hello!" for any given
-_createRouter_ hasn't any path processing logic, we need a _handlers_ for it.
+path.
+The _createRouter_ hasn't any path processing logic, we need an additional
+handlers for it.

 ### Routes and path matching